Bifunctional enzyme deficiency

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-mutations in the HSD17B4 gene and is believed to be inherited in an autosomal recessive fashion.D-bifunctional enzyme deficiency (sometimes referred to as pseudo-Zellweger syndrome) is a genetic disorder typically characterized by hypotonia (low muscle tone) and seizures within the first month of life, vision and hearing problems, distinct facial features, and developmental delay.
-Some children with D-bifunctional enzyme deficiency also go on to develop liver disease and/or a progressive leukodystrophy.
-Most people who have D-bifunctional enzyme deficiency pass within the first 2 years of life; however, there have been a few reported cases of patients living beyond 2 years of life.
-Treatment is symptomatic and supportive.
+mutations in the HSD17B4 gene and is believed to be inherited in an autosomal recessive fashion.D-bifunctional enzyme deficiency (sometimes referred to as pseudo-Zellweger syndrome) is a genetic disorder typically characterized by hypotonia (low muscle tone) and seizures in the newborn period.
+Most babies with this condition never gain any developmental skills.
+Those that do reach early developmental milestones, such as the ability to control head movement, often experience a loss of these skills within a few months.
+As the condition worsens, individuals may experience increased muscle tone, more severe seizures, and loss of vision and hearing.
+Most people who have D-bifunctional enzyme deficiency do not survive past the age of 2; however, there have been a few reported cases of patients living beyond 2 years of life.
 D-bifunctional enzyme deficiency is caused by

-- PubMed is a searchable database of medical literature and lists journal articles that discuss D-bifunctional protein deficiency.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Bifunctional enzyme deficiency.
 Click on the link to view a sample search on this topic.